mozilla/network-pulse-api/README.md

 ### `GET /api/pulse/profiles/?...` with filter arguments, and optional `format=json`

-Returns a list of user profile objects each with the following schema:
+Returns a list (paginated for `v3` and above) of user profile objects each with the following schema:
 ```
 {
   id: <integer: id of the profile>,